|Champix 2 week starter pack||0.5+1mg||25 tablets||£39.25|

 It should be used with caution if you have a history of seizures, depression or any related mental health condition.
 This is something you should discuss with your doctor to determine if Champix is suitable for you.

-Inform your doctor of any other medications you are taking before you start Champix.
-You should avoid other anti smoking medication while you are taking Champix.
+Speak to your doctor about any other medicines you are taking before you start Champix.

-It’s recommended to avoid alcohol while you are taking Champix as it can lower your tolerance for alcohol.
-Mixing the two can cause aggression in some people or lead to blackouts.
+You should avoid alcohol while you are taking Champix as it can lower your tolerance for alcohol.
+Mixing the two can cause aggression or lead to blackouts in some people.

-Other types of medications are available as a stop smoking treatment.
-These are Zyban tablets and nicotine replacements.
-These include nicotine patches, gum, nasal sprays, lozenges, and inhalers.
-Unlike Champix, NRTs do contain nicotine.
+Other types of medicines are available to help you quit smoking.
+These include prescription only Zyban tablets (bupropion) and over the counter nicotine replacement products (NRT).
+Nicotine replacement products include patches, gum, nasal sprays, lozenges, microtabs and mouth sprays.
+Unlike Champix, nicotine replacement products do contain nicotine.

 You can continue to smoke or vape during your first week of treatment leading up to your quit date.
-After this, you should refrain from vaping.
-The medicine works in such a way that if you have a set back and do vape, you will get less enjoyment out of it.
-This helps you to quit and feel like you no longer need to smoke or vape.
+After this, you should stop vaping.
+Champix works in such a way that if you do vape, you will get less enjoyment out of it.
+This helps you quit and feel like you no longer need to smoke or vape.